ctb/titus-blog/src/automated-testing-and-research-software.rst

 Being a scientist, it was hard to escape the implication that *most* of my scripts were buggy, not just the ones I ended up reusing.

-Did I start doing any kind of automated testing?
+Did I start doing any kind of automated testing of my scripts?
 Hell no!
-Anyone who wants to write automated tests for each and every little scriptlet is, frankly, insane.
+Anyone who wants to write automated tests for all their little scriptlets is, frankly, insane.
 But this *was* one of the two catalysts that made me personally own up to the idea that most of my code was probably somewhat wrong.

 It also led to this aphorism: